AdobeDocs/campaign-classic.en/help/integrations/using/about-triggers.md

 # About Adobe Experience Cloud Triggers{#about-adobe-experience-triggers}

-Triggers is an integration between Adobe Campaign and Adobe Analytics using the pipeline.
+[!DNL Triggers] is an integration between Adobe Campaign and Adobe Analytics using the pipeline.
 The pipeline retrieves users' actions or triggers from your website.
 A cart abandonment is an example of trigger.
 Triggers are processed in Adobe Campaign to send emails in near real time.

-Triggers run marketing actions within a short range of time following a user’s action.
+[!DNL Triggers] run marketing actions within a short range of time following a user’s action.
 The typical response time is less than one hour.

 It allows for more agile integrations since the configuration is minimal and a third party is not involved.
 It also supports high volumes of traffic without impacting the performance of marketing activities.
 As an example, the integration can process a million triggers per hour.

-## Triggers architecture {#triggers-architecture}
+## [!DNL Triggers] architecture {#triggers-architecture}

 ### What is Pipeline? {#pipeline-explanation}